elastic/request-crypto/README.md

 **Where to put the Key?**
 - The private key must not be shared.
-It must be kept by the recieving side only.
+It must be kept by the receiving side only.
 - The public key can be shared. sender side uses the public key to encrypt messages and send accross the wires.
 - The AES Key will be generated on the sender's side uniquely for each client on install